somedatapacket/docs.humio.com/content/sending_logs_to_humio/log_shippers/logstash.md

 ### Field mappings

-When you use the Elasticsearch output, Logstash outputs JSON objects.
+When you use the ElasticSearch output, Logstash outputs JSON objects.
 The JSON for an event sent to Humio with the above configuration looks like this: